FACT-Finder-Web-Components/magento2-module/README.md

 Advanced Settings contains additional parameters used for the WebComponents configurations.
 Each setting is set to a default value and has a short explanatory text attached.

+Atlas AI support - If Atlas AI support is enabled, the integration handles Atlas AI-specific requirements automatically.
+This includes creating a dedicated Atlas AI user ID and storing it on the client side across sessions. **Important: If you enable this function, userId will be generated automatically and the previous values for userId that were sent for logged-in users will be overwritten.**

 #### Currency and Country Settings
 You don't need to set currency nor country only for module purposes.
 It will use currently used currency and pass this information to `factfinder init`